MightyPancake/QIK/README.md

 # State
 The project is currently in active development and things can rapidly change!
 If you want to rely on your code written in QIK, **please store the version of QIK the code was written for**!

+# Contribution
+If you encounter any issues please do not hesitate and make an issue!
+I'll try to fix all the issues or at least adress them in some way.
+You're also more than welcome to post your suggestions/other contributions as well!

 # Dependencies
 QIK depends on few std libs like `string.h`, `math.h` and `stdbool.h`.
 It also uses a wonderful hashmap.c implemented in C which is included.